 Q: Jeff asks: “What Android Tablets are compatible with Drive Focus?”

-A: We tested Drive Focus with all available Android Devices on June 27, 2022.
+A: In addition to Amazon Fire Tablets, we tested Drive Focus with all available Android Devices on June 27, 2022.
 Here is a list of all of the models we confirmed will work: Android Devices Supported.

 Please remember, even though a device will work, you may not be able to see anything if the screen is too small.
 In general, we recommend a screen size that is 10 inches (25.4 cm) or larger.

 Q: Aidan asks: “There are a lot of models of Chromebook.
 How can I be sure that mine will work?”